Coffee Talks: Book Launch Day

 Eat the Damn Muffin goes beyond a self-help book.
 I wrote about how I navigated my battles with bulimia and found the confidence and self-love that I never thought was possible.
 Not only do I share my journey, this book teaches you how to grow your confidence and fall in love with yourself and your body just as you are.
 This book was the tool that I used to pull myself off of my disordered eating habits and self-loathing.
 This book has become my favorite tool to help me see that I am beautiful, and NOW, I get to share it with all of you.

 I want to help.

 I used to speak at assemblies and conferences as a teenager and in my early twenties.
-I would give speeches and discuss disability and awareness surrounding blindness, because I was born with an eye disease that caused me to go legally blind as a teen.
-I loved public speaking, because it felt like I was helping others.
+Giving speeches and discussing disabilities and awareness surrounding blindness was something I tried to do often.
+I was born with an eye disease that caused me to go legally blind as a teen.
+Public speaking, was something I loved, because it felt like I was helping others.
 I felt like I could inspire someone who needed more positivity in their life.
 This book gives me those same feelings and hopes.

 I want others to read my book and feel inspired to love themselves just as they are.
 I want to help people relabel what they consider their flaws, because beauty isn’t about features.
 Beauty is a mindset, and everyone deserves to feel AND know they are beautiful.
 I really just want to help people, and that’s a major reason why I wrote this book.

 Aside from being proud of publishing my first paperback, there is a lot that is special about Eat the Damn Muffin.
 I wanted the voice of this book to be as authentically me as much as possible.
 I didn’t want it to read like some instructional self-help book.
 Honestly, I wanted it to sound like I was right there in your living with you being that friend that you need.